South Australian National Football League: 1877–1887: SAFA establishment and the early years

 Of the original senior clubs – Bankers (1877), Woodville (1877), Adelaide and Kensington (1881 after merging), South Park (1884), Victorian (1884) - i.e. 6 of the original 8 had all left the competition by the start of the 1885 Season.
 Only Port Adelaide and South Adelaide hadn't folded or resigned and together with Norwood which had joined in 1878 these 3 senior clubs dominated the competition.

-In 1885, a new Adelaide Club joined the senior competition and won the Premiership the following season.
+In 1885, a new senior Adelaide Club joined the competition and won the Premiership the following season.
 The club was formed from a merger of North Adelaide Juniors (which had renamed to Adelaide in 1884) and North Parks.
 Upon merger and admission the Club took up the Old Adelaide colours of Black and Red.

 In 1887 another three Clubs were admitted Hotham and West Adelaide and the only country team ever admitted Gawler Albion but all only lasted for a few seasons.

 West Adelaide folded after just one season (1887), their resignation was accepted at the Annual General Meeting held on 5 April 1888, as they were unable to get a team together.
 At the same meeting permission was given for Hotham to change their name to North Adelaide and for Gawler to remove the word Albion from their name.

 The Football Club won six premierships in a row from its establishment in 1878 to 1883 (1878 Norwood team pictured).

 The Football Club won their first premiership in 1884.(1884 Port Adelaide team pictured).

 was a strong club in early years winning 8 premierships in the 19th century (1885 South Adelaide team pictured).